Little-Sparroh/EnhancedSettings/README.md

 - **Game crashes?** Try disabling all features and re-enable one by one

 ## Changes

+### Version 1.1.0
+- Added Skip Intro feature to skip startup sequence
+- Added Singleplayer Pause functionality when opening menu
+- Added Bounce Indicators for Jackrabbit and all bouncing weapons
+- Added Multiplayer Region Bypass for unlimited lobby distance
+- Renamed source files to PascalCase convention for consistency
+- All features are configurable and can be enabled/disabled independently
+- Added customizable colors for bounce indicators with glow effects

 ### Version 1.0.0
 - Initial release combining DisableAimFOV, DisableSprintFOV, ToggleAim, and ToggleCrouch